Rangpur Division: Demographics

 According to the 2022 census, Rangpur Division has a total population of 17,610,956, with a population density of 1088/km^{2}.

 The majority of the population are Muslims, comprising 86.51%, followed by Hindus at approximately 12.98%.
 A small percentage of the population adheres to Christianity and other religions.

-Bengalis are the largest ethnic community with some other small native ethnic groups including the Santal, Munda, Oraon, and Rajbanshi including Kaibarta and Koch etc.
+Bengalis are the largest ethnic community and some other small native ethnic groups includes the Santal, Munda, Oraon, Rajbanshi, Kaibarta, Koch, Harijan etc.

 In comparison, the 2011 census recorded a total population of 15,787,758, with a population density of 980/km^{2}.
-At that time, males made up 51.18% of the population, while 48.82% was female.
+At that time, males made up 51.18% of the population, while 48.82% of the population was female.